GiveMeTheReason/perception22-akula/README.md

 ## Usage

-* first of all, you need to compute ground truth path using lidar data
+* first of all, you need to compute ground truth path using lidar data.
+For that we used [this](https://github.com/laboshinl/loam_velodyne) repository.

 * then, you can use collected data from sensors and try to reconstruct poses of robot using the Kalman Filer.
 (You should to be in `.../perception22-akula/` directory)